nais/doc/security/auth/tokenx.md

 #### Path

-The secret should be available as files at
+The secret will be available as files at

 ```
 /var/run/secrets/nais.io/jwker